-3. Engine and Fuel Check
+3. Engine / Motor and Fuel Check

 Only begin your trip once you have completed all the pre-trip check items outlined in this Section V(C) (Pre-Trip Check).

-D. Who Can Drive
+Who Can Drive

 Under your GIG Membership, you are the only person authorized to drive a vehicle reserved through your account.
 The GIG Car Share Third Party Liability Insurance will not protect any unauthorized drivers and will not protect you in connection with any loss caused by any unauthorized drivers.
-For more information about the Third Party Insurance, please check the Member Agreement (see Section XI (Insurance)) or contact Member Support.
+For more information about the Third Party Insurance, please check the Member Agreement (see Section XII (Insurance)) or contact Member Support.

-VI.
-Making a Stopover
+Making a stop

 You can make interim stops, called a stopover, during your trip at any time without ending your rental period and you may park in any legal parking space inside or outside the HomeZone.
 During a stopover, you are responsible for ensuring that the vehicle is locked and secured, and for all associated parking fees if you park outside the HomeZone.

 To initiate a stopover through the mobile app, press “Lock/Unlock,” then select “Park and Come Back.”
 Do not press “End Booking,” as that will end your rental period.
 If you end your rental period, another GIG Member may reserve the vehicle in the meantime and you would no longer be able to use it.
-You will be charged a lower per minute rate during your stopover.

 Upon returning to the vehicle, use the mobile app to unlock the doors and resume your trip.